 - 1 A minimum of two pigs per pen are required when an exhibitor has more than one entry.
 (If pigs are in individual pens at home, it is up to the exhibitor to bring a gate to split the pens at the fair.
-No Exceptions!) - 2 All hogs can be weighed, and each pig must be tagged with a Greene County 4-H ear tag and such information reported on the Greene County Swine Identification Report at the official spring weigh-in.
-A limit of eight (8) pigs per exhibitor with a maximum weight of 80 pounds to exhibit. - 3 Each exhibitor is limited to showing a maximum of 6 hogs at the fair.
-One pig must also be entered in the Ultrasound Production class.
+No Exceptions!) - 2 Ear notches are required when identifying swine on all paperwork. - 3 Each exhibitor is limited to showing a maximum of 6 hogs at the fair.
 All animals must be shown to be eligible for slaughter. - 4 Exhibitors are only allowed to show 1 Pen of 3.
 Purebred gilts are not eligible in the Pen of 3. - 5 Pseudo rabies vaccination and testing are no longer required. - 6 Fair weigh-in will be in the Greene County Fair Pavilion on Tuesday, 5 to 7 p.m.
 All must be in place by 7 p.m.
 Tuesday. - 7 Each hog will weigh separately, and each exhibitor will identify their swine classes (Individual Market, Pen of Three, Commercial Gilt, Purebred Gilts, and Ultrasound) - See yellow copy of Greene County Swine Identification Report for specific instructions. - 8 Champion ribbons will be awarded if the judge feels the exhibit merits the award.
-The first two exhibits of the top ribbon group in the Individual Market, Pen of Three, Purebred Gilt, and Commercial Gilt will compete for Division Champion. - 9 All pigs weighed in will receive an erysipelas vaccination shot at spring weigh in.
-It will be the exhibitor's responsibility to administer an erysipelas booster shot.
-Documentation of the second vaccination must be provided at fair weigh in. - 10 The number of swine must be identified as either 'terminal' or 'retained ownership' by July 1st.
-The number of swine and tag numbers MUST be determined at weigh in during the fair.
-Arrangements may be changed at a later date, pending approval from the Swine Superintendent(s). - 11 Swine Superintendent and/or the Greene County Fair Veterinarian reserve the right to require any pig to go to slaughter for reasons such as injury or illness injury or illness. - 12 All swine must be slaughtered through the Greene County Fair's official packer or must return home under the original owner. - 13 All swine weighing less than 220 lbs. or above 300 lbs. at the fair may be docked according to market conditions and are subject to market discounts.
+The first two exhibits of the top ribbon group in the Individual Market, Pen of Three, Purebred Gilt, and Commercial Gilt will compete for Division Champion. - 9 It will be the exhibitor's responsibility to administer two erysipelas booster shots.
+Documentation of vaccinations must be provided at fair weigh in. - 11 Swine Superintendent and/or the Greene County Fair Veterinarian reserve the right to require any pig to go to slaughter for reasons such as injury or illness. - 12 All swine return home under the original owner.